IBM/watson-vehicle-damage-analyzer/README.md

 # Steps

-> NOTE: The Watson Visual Recognition service required for this patten only exists in the US-South/Dallas region (as of 11/30/18).
+> NOTE: The Watson Visual Recognition service required for this patten only exists in the US-South/Dallas region (as of 01/07/19).
 You will only be able to deploy and/or use this code there.

 This code pattern contains several pieces.
 The app server communicates with the Watson Visual Recognition service.
-The mobile application is built locally and run on the Android phone.
+The mobile application is built locally and run on the iPhone or Android phone.
 You can deploy the server application using the IBM Cloud, or locally on your machine.

 ## Deploy the server application to IBM Cloud